PHP 5.6 and PHP 7.0 reached End of Life at the beginning of the year, and are no longer receiving any security patches from PHP.

 [root@server ~]# whmapi1 php_get_vhost_versions | grep -A1 version:

-This API call, with some modification, has the potential to tell you which domains are running which versions of PHP, thereby identifying them as candidates for upgrading their PHP versions, as well as potentially the software those accounts are also running.
+This API call, with some modification, has the potential to tell you what version of PHP the domains are running, thereby identifying them as candidates for upgrading their PHP versions.